-All right; I'm not going to call over all these other people,-Mrs. Small and others-though Mrs. Carson denied it, she went there,-who claimed to have seen that blood.
-But to cap it all, Mel Stanford says "I swept the floor,"- he's an employee and he's an honest man,-"it wasn't there Friday."
+All right; I'm not going to call over all these other people,-Mrs. Small and others,-though Mrs. Carson denied it, she went there,-who claimed to have seen that blood.
+But to cap it all, Mel Stanford says "I swept the floor," he's an employee and he's an honest man,-"it wasn't there Friday."
 Why?
 Because old Jim, when he went to move that body, put it there Saturday.
-To cap it all, Doctor Claud Smith, the City Bacteriologist, says "I analyzed it and I tell you that I found blood corpuscles."
-And now you come in with the proposition that that blood had been there ever since that machinist Lee saw that fellow fluffy stand there with his finger cut and let it spout out at the end,-a thing fluffy says never happened, and you know never happened. and we called on you to produce the paper this man Lee said he signed and you can't do it, because he never signed one.
-Not only that, but your own employee, your own witness, Mary Pirks, your own witness, Joel Fuss. your own witness Schiff and others whose names are too numerous to take up your valuable time to mention, all say that they saw this great big spot there covered over with something white, which we know to have been haskoline.
+To cap it all.
+Doctor Claud Smith, the City Bacteriologist, says "I analyzed it and I tell you that I found blood corpuscles."
+And now you come in with the proposition that that blood had been there ever since that machinist Lee saw that fellow Duffy stand there with his finger cut and let it spout out at the end,-a thing Duffy says never happened, and you know never happened, and we called on you to produce the paper this man Lee said he signed and you can't do it, because he never signed one.
+Not only that, but your own employee, your own witness, Mary Pirks, your own witness, Joel Fuss. your own witness Magnolia Kennedy, your own witness Wade Campbell, and your own witness Schiff and others whose names are too numerous to take up your valuable time to mention. all say that they saw this great big spot there covered over with something white, which we know to have been haskoline.